 Work and money

 Dealing with your financial situation is important so that it doesn’t become something you worry about.
 If you can, try to sort things out before they become a problem.
 There is lots of help available.
 Macmillan Cancer Support, Carers UK, Carers Trust and Citizens Advice can all give expert advice on work-related issues, benefits and financial matters.

-“Money was a very big worry for my dad.
+“Money was a very big worry for my Dad.
 One call to a Macmillan benefits adviser helped sort things out for him.
 It’s no longer a worry.”